terris91/terris91/README.md

 👉 Still Learning Javascript  & Tailwind CSS.

-👉 Writing Some Useful Python & .NET Frameworks Tools For Myself
+👉 Writing Some Useful Python & .NET Frameworks Tools For Myself.

-👉 Creating Dynamic Ads, Posters, & Videos
+👉 Creating Dynamic Ads, Posters, & Videos.

 👉 Currently Learning IoT But It Is So Hard ( I Quite Hate It :) )